The Most Comprehensive Data Protection Solution

 For instance, Sterling Company has a website that collects data on the pages their visitors visit.
 This includes the page they enter the site with, the pages that they visited next, and how long they stayed in each page.
 Sterling Company is the data controller, as they decide how all of this information is going to be used and processed, and for what purpose.

 Sterling Company uses Google Analytics to find out which of their pages are most popular and which ones are making Web site visitors leave.
 This helps them plan their content better by knowing exactly how much time each visitor spends on a particular page.
 Not only does Sterling Company know which topics to write on, but also discover new topics that might be of interest to their customers.
 Plus, it helps them improve on the content that is already there.

 Sterling Company needs to share the data that they get to Google in order to get the insights they want from Google Analytics.
 In this case, Google Analytics is the data processor.

 What is a Data Protection Officer (DPO)?
-Learn About the New Role Required for GDPR Compliance
+Learn About the New Role Required for GDPR Compliance in 2019

 Data Controller Responsibilities